Quick Summary

 Life After Orthopaedics: The Final Act

 For 30 or 40 years, you have been "The Surgeon."
 It is not just what you do; it is who you are.
 You command the operating theatre.
 People ask for your advice.
 You fix broken things.
-Your identity is forged in the fire of residency and hardened by decades of responsibility.
+Your identity is forged in the relentless fire of residency, hardened by the grueling crucible of fellowship exam preparation, and solidified by decades of profound clinical responsibility.

 Then, one day, it stops.